 “She should not have traveled on a commercial airline,” said CDC director Thomas Frieden.
 ABC News adds a bit more to the quote: “Because at that point she was in a group of individuals known to have exposure to Ebola, she should not have traveled on a commercial airline.”
 (See supra.)

 So in this case, the press jumped on the administration’s bandwagon, and publicly shamed and blamed the nurse for traveling, and potentially infecting others.
-Of course, the facts show that Ebola takes 21 days to show symptoms, and that the CDC did nothing to prevent the nurse from leaving, since she cooperated with the CDC (We will discuss that more below.)
+Of course, the facts show that Ebola takes 21 days to show symptoms and that the CDC did nothing to prevent the nurse from leaving since she cooperated with the CDC (We will discuss that more below.)
 Ok ok, let’s be fair.
 The nurse is a trained professional and should know that she should not have flown right?
 Well, let’s assume that is true.
 Should not also her bosses have known that?

-Of course, prior to the North American outbreak that was caused by a West African that flew here, most U.S. based hospital nurses were not trained in Ebola control and prevention, at least not in any meaningful way.
+Of course, before the North American outbreak that was caused by a West African that flew here, most U.S. based hospital nurses were not trained in Ebola control and prevention, at least not in any meaningful way.
 Nor were they following the accepted protocol as they are in Africa, where over a million individuals are quarantined.
 Why?

 Of course, this just shows a pattern of recklessness by our government in placing utopian political goals over our American people.
-After all, the most shocking part of this piece, is that the nurse, nurse Amber Vinson contacted the CDC prior to boarding the aircraft, and informed them she had the slight symptoms of the flu and was told to travel.
+After all, the most shocking part of this piece is that the nurse, nurse Amber Vinson contacted the CDC before boarding the aircraft, and informed them she had the slight symptoms of the flu and was told to travel.
 At the end of the day, had a private company been as negligent as our president in leading the fight against Ebola, the company would be filing for bankruptcy after being sued by a nursing home abuse lawyer like Jonathan Rosenfeld!

-In 2005 Our Government Actually Scrapped Regulations That Would Have Prevented/Mitigated the Spread of Ebola to the U.S.
+In 2005 Our Government Scrapped Regulations That Would Have Prevented/Mitigated the Spread of Ebola to the U.S.

 President Barack Obama moved with virtually no fanfare to abandon a comprehensive set of regulations which the Centers for Disease Control and Prevention (CDC) had called essential to preventing international travelers from spreading deadly diseases inside the United States.